Japanese fried yakimeshi rice: reduce waste & use leftover rice!

 - You can substitute parsley with scallions.

-- You can add an egg to the dish but if you are serving it as a side dish, it’s best to keep it simple.
+- You can add an egg to the dish, but if you’re serving it as a side dish, it’s best to keep it simple.

-What can you pair with yakemeshi fried rice?
+What can you pair with yakimeshi fried rice?

-Yakemeshi fried rice goes well with protein dishes including red meat, white meat, and seafood.
+This type of Japanese fried rice goes well with protein dishes, including red meat, white meat, and seafood.

 Here are some suggestions that may inspire you to make a complete meal:

-- Shrimp skewers: Shell shrimp and put it on the skewer.
+- Shrimp skewers: Shell shrimp and put them on the skewer.
 Add salt and pepper seasoning and grill to make a healthy and delicious meal.

 - Japanese hamburger steak: This is a steak made from ground beef.
-It is typically served with rice instead of buns.
+It’s typically served with rice instead of buns.

-- Keema Curry: This type of curry originated in India but it has become popular in Japan.
-It is made with ground meat and mixed vegetables.
+- Keema curry: This type of curry originated in India but it’s become popular in Japan.
+It’s made with ground meat and mixed vegetables.

 - Omurice: This variation on the dish wraps the rice in a thin omelet.

-- Seafood gratin: This seafood and cheese dish will taste delicious over your Yakemeshi fried rice.
+- Seafood gratin: This seafood and cheese dish will taste delicious over your yakimeshi fried rice.

 - White stew: White stew consists of chicken and vegetables served in a creamy sauce.
-Yakemeshi fried rice makes a great base for the dish.
+This Japanese fried rice makes a great base for the dish.

-It is believed that yakemeshi originated in the 1860s and was first prepared by Chinese immigrants living in the port of Kobe.
+It’s believed that yakimeshi originated in the 1860s and was first prepared by Chinese immigrants living in the port of Kobe.

 It went on to become a staple dish in many Japanese households.

-How does Yakemeshi different from other Asian fried rice recipes?
+How does yakimeshi differ from other Asian fried rice recipes?

-Yakemeshi also goes by the name Chahan.
-Though many people think these are two different dishes, they are actually the same.
-Chahan is simply a variation on the Chinese name for fried rice, chaofan.
+Yakimeshi also goes by the name chahan.
+Though many people think these are two different dishes, they’re actually the same.
+Chahan is simply a variation of Chinese fried rice, or chaofan.

-As compared to other rice dishes, the biggest difference that you will find with Yakemeshi rice is that it’s made with short-grain rice as opposed to long grain.
+As compared to other rice dishes, the biggest difference that you’ll find with Yakimeshi rice is that it’s made with short-grain rice as opposed to long grain.

-However, because the rice is hard to work with, it’s best to use leftovers, or at least a rice that’s been cooked in advance and stored in the fridge for a few days.
+However, because the rice is hard to work with, it’s best to use leftover rice or at least cooked rice that’s been stored in the fridge for a few days.

 Leaving it in the refrigerator makes the rice become dry, brittle, and easier to manage.
 Once the rice is heated, the soft, sticky texture returns.

-Now you have everything you need to make a delicious Yakemeshi fried rice dish.
+Now you have everything you need to make a delicious Japanese fried rice dish.
 How will you be preparing it in your kitchen?
 However you choose, you’ll have delicious Japanese fried rice to munch on!